JosephineJohnson/rdss-archivematica/compose/README.md

 Service Details
 ----------------

-Details of the services deployed for each service set are in the README for that service set.
+Further details of the services deployed for each service set are in the README for that service set.

 * [Archivematica Services](dev/README.md)
 * [Shibboleth-enabled Archivematica Services](am-shib/README.md)